 AMI model parameters that are used by EDA tools can depend on other model parameters and simulation parameters including data rate, IBIS corner and IBIS model name.
 The form of such dependency relation varies from IC vendor to IC vendor and from device to device.
 The number of possible variations among vendors and devices is infinite.
 Model vendors need a flexible mechanism to implement parameter dependency according to their proprietary formula and pass the dependent parameter values to EDA tools.
 It’s foreseeable that certain vendors need to conceal the dependency formula.

 The proposed approach does not require any ad hoc syntax or rule to be added for new dependency forms.
-Bit_time, corner and model_name are formal arguments of AMI_ResolveDependentParam, therefore there is no need to introduce “simulation reserved parameters”.
+Bit_time, corner and model_name are formal arguments of AMI_Resolve, therefore there is no need to introduce “simulation reserved parameters”.
 The same DLL can resolve dependent parameters for different IBIS models according to the model_name input argument.
 The API is a sensible partition between EDA tool and model, allowing model vendors to have full control on dependency definition as well as implementation.

 A new API is added to AMI and a new reserved parameter is introduced.

+In Section 10.1, replace

+“The executable model file of a Serializer-Deserializer (SERDES) transmitter or receiver contains up to three functions: “AMI_Init”, “AMI_GetWave” and “AMI_Close”.”

+with

+“The executable model file of a Serializer-Deserializer (SERDES) transmitter or receiver contains up to five functions: “AMI_Resolve”, “AMI_Resolve_Close”, “AMI_Init”, “AMI_GetWave” and “AMI_Close”.”

-In Section 10 add:
+In Section 10.3 add:

-Function: AMI_ResolveDependentParam
+Function: AMI_Resolve

 Required: No

-Declaration: AMI_ResolveDependentParam(double bit_time,
+Declaration: AMI_Resolve (double bit_time,

 char * corner,